This course will be updated or discontinued on or before Sunday, February 11, 2024

 Because Chuck is not offended or annoyed by Ms. Powell's behavior, he is not a victim of sexual harassment.
 Sexual harassment occurs when someone objects or finds the behavior uncomfortable or intolerable, such as Victoria.
 Victoria is a victim of sexual harassment, although the instructor's comments are not directed toward her.

 What happens if Mrs. Nuttall's actions are incomplete?
-For example, what happens if Mrs. Nuttall transfers Victoria to another instructor, but does not follow the policy of investigating and reporting the occurrence to the Dean?
+For example, what happens if Mrs. Nuttall transfers Victoria to another instructor but does not follow the policy of investigating and reporting the occurrence to the Dean?
 If Mrs. Nuttall or the Dean do not take proper steps to stop the unpleasant behavior, Mrs. Powell's behavior could continue and offend other students.
-Other students could file lawsuits and may be successful since the school had prior knowledge and did not act appropriately.
-Students, who experience or witness sexual harassment, may seek monetary compensation in lawsuits brought under Title IX of the Education Amendments of 1972.13
+Other students could file lawsuits and be successful since the school had prior knowledge and did not act appropriately.
+Students, who experience or witness sexual harassment, may seek monetary compensation in lawsuits brought under Title IX of the Education Amendments of 1972 (DOE, 1972).

 Bobby is a mid-age.
 Audra is a 21-year-old student who has lived a sheltered life in a rural, religious setting.
 Bobby continually seeks Audra's attention during class breaks and school activities.
 Audra makes an appointment with the Dean and reports that Bobby has tried to kiss her and touch her breasts.
 Further, Audra reports that Bobby repeatedly asks her for dates and has sent her text messages and emails asking her for sex.
 Audra wants to withdraw from school because she is so uncomfortable.